Will the Adjuster be Fair?

 With Serious Injury get Advice from a Reputable Injury Lawyer

 If the accident was a serious one and you have lots of medical care or ongoing injury you should contact a personal injury attorney before you talk with any adjusters.

 The more money at stake, the more aggressive in tactics is the insurance company.
 Many times, in serious injury cases, the adjuster will “accept liability” and make promises to take care of you.
 Do not fall for it.
 The accepting responsibility statement is simply another tactic to help their defense of your claim.

 One of the tricks of the trade is for the insurance company to acknowledge that they will be responsible for the claim early with the injured person and before the person has hired an attorney.

 This technique is used indirectly to discourage the hiring of a personal injury lawyer.
 With the adjuster telling you that they “accept responsibility”, the message they are trying to send is you don’t need a lawyer.

 Want to Know if the Adjuster is Going to Be Fair?
 Ask about money!

 It is only after money is first discussed that the accident victim understands they have been duped.
 They really do need a lawyer and unfortunately, by delaying hiring a qualified attorney they may have damaged their claim.

 The insurance company is trying to settle with you for as little as possible.
-If your case is serious, you can do a lot of damage to the case by trusting the adjuster, only seeking legal help after you understand you have no leverage and the insurer’s true colors shown.
+If your case is serious, you can do a lot of damage to the case by trusting the adjuster.
+Seeking legal help after you understand you have no leverage and the insurer’s true colors are shown.

 Call Baumgartner Law Firm for a no-charge injury accident consultation.